A little bit of Crypto History

 After watching the rampant abuse of the markets by bad actors, UpStake (UPS) now UP Digital Currency, decided it was time to release a reliable cryptocurrency.
 The initial ICO started in May of 2018, and they launched in September of 2018.
 Since it was in the middle of the crypto-winter, it took about 4 – 5 months to sell 5 million UPS tokens.
 As with many original projects the initial user experience wasn’t as smooth as they hoped.
 So the team took the data they collected, started to iterate on the initial vision, and planned for the future.

 Read the whitepaper and you’ll notice that there are quite a few projects already planned out.
 From conversations I’ve had with the team, it looks like this year will focus on releasing the following projects.
 Please note that this is not an official list, and this could change if the team feels there are more important priorities.
 Development projects also take time.
 We want these done right (not fast).
 So have patience as the team works to better the platform for maximum ROI.

 My Final Thoughts on UP Digital Currency (UPDC)

 I’m obviously pretty bullish on UPDC and their future.
 I have seen what the team can do, and what they are planning on doing both short term, and long term.
 In my opinion, this is one of the more dedicated crypto projects out there.
-In a field where there is a lot of snake oil, and scams; UPDC stands out as a team who truly want to deliver on their promise.
-For long term investors I can see this being as much of a life changing opportunity as it was for those who jumped into Bitcoin (BTC) early on.
+In a field where there is a lot of snake oil, and scams; UPDC stands out as a team that truly wants to deliver on their promise.
+For long term investors, I can see this being as much of a life-changing opportunity as it was for those who jumped into Bitcoin (BTC) early on.
 I think their slogan of “Crypto Just Got Reliable” defines who they are.
 And I truly feel like the UPDC can become a real Store of Value over time.